What are the schools in Israel like?

 When we asked about the schools in Israel, they said...

 "The International School of Jerusalem (ISJ) is one of the best international schools in Israel.
 Located in the heart of Jerusalem, ISJ offers a rigorous academic program for students from pre-kindergarten through grade 12.
 The school is accredited by the Council of International Schools and the New England Association of Schools and Colleges.
 ISJ offers a variety of courses in English, Hebrew, and Arabic, and provides a multicultural learning environment.
 The Bilingual School of Jerusalem (BSJ) is another excellent international school in Israel.
 BSJ offers a bilingual program in English and Hebrew, and provides a unique learning experience for students from pre-kindergarten through grade 12.
 The school is accredited by the Council of International Schools and the New England Association of Schools and Colleges.
 BSJ offers a variety of courses in English, Hebrew, and Arabic, and provides a multicultural learning environment.
 The Max Rayne Hand in Hand Jerusalem School is a unique bilingual school in Israel.
 The school is the first of its kind in the country, offering a dual-language curriculum in Hebrew and Arabic.
 The school is committed to providing a safe and inclusive learning environment for students from all backgrounds.
-The school is accredited by the Council of International Schools and the New England Association of Schools and Colleges," said one parent with children at in .
+The school is accredited by the Council of International Schools and the New England Association of Schools and Colleges," remarked one expat living in with children attending .

 Please login to continue reading this article.